MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-ransomware.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-In latest massive ransomware attack, WannaCry hit the cyber world hard, infecting an estimated 200,000 computers across 150 countries.
+In latest massive ransomware attack, WannaCry hit the cyber world hard, infecting an estimated 200,000 computers across 150 countries/regions.
 With the increase of ransomware attacks over the last few years, an average of 25,000 attacks per month in 2015 and 56,000 in 2016, it's becoming a cybersecurity necessity to be proactive about making sure your network and your cloud aren't at risk.
 This article explains how you can use Defender for Cloud Apps to monitor your cloud, detect, and mitigate threats and apply best practices for protecting your environment against ransomware.

 ## What is ransomware?